Defending Democracy section: Intro to the research, strategy, and practice for defense against authoritarianism.

 Launching government attacks on civil society and perceived enemies

-In backsliding democracies, political corruption becomes a feature, not a bug, used to reward loyalists and co-opt dissenters.
+In backsliding democracies, political corruption is a feature, not a bug, used to reward loyalists and co-opt dissenters.